 2 Eggs, whole, medium-size

-Cut cold butter into small dice and set aside to gently warm up.
+Cut cold butter into small dice and set aside.
 Using a serrated knife will make for a cleaner release when cutting.
 On a warm day, store butter cubes in the fridge until ready to use.

 Weigh out and blend together the dry ingredients (flours, salt and sugar) into a large bowl.
 Add in the butter pieces, tossing to separate and coat each one in flour.
 Working quickly, smash the butter blocks between the tips of your fingers, creating flaky and flat discs.
 Make a well in the center of the dough, and pour in the egg-water mix.
 Use a dinner fork to stir dough together until it resembles a shaggy mess.

 Pour out dough onto a working counter into a pile.
 We will now fraisage the dough.
 Find inspiration from the cat above and do your best imitation!
 You will essentially be smearing small portions of the dough (2-3 Tbsp) at a time across your working counter using the heel of your hand.

 Smear your dough from one pile to another across from you, then using a bowl scraper, bring it back.
 In 2 or 3 passes, you will see the dough forming together as the butter and egg are incorporated, and the dough is hydrated.